Fictional Characters (Circa 1912)

 - 13 Is Unlucky: He does survive the sinking, but leaves on Boat 13, which got caught in the pumps and nearly got crushed by another lifeboat.

-Jack Phillips and Harold BrideThe ship's wireless operators, who appear mostly in the deleted scenes.
+Jack Phillips and Harold BrideThe ship's wireless operators.

 - Bearer of Bad News: Bride reports to Captain Smith that the closest ship, Carpathia, will arrive in four hours, long after the ship will have sunk.